Home Page > Supplementary Information > Absolute Block

 If the block section is track circuited throughout, signalmen may be exempted from observing tail lamps.
 Alternatively, a relatively recent development is the erection of tail lamp cameras at certain locations where the signalman is not able to observe the rear of trains as they leave the section.
 The signalman instead looks for the tail lamp on a monitor inside the signal box.

 The block regulations usually require that, when a train is accepted, the line must be clear for a defined distance beyond the first home signal, up to what is called the 'clearing point'.
 This provides a safety margin in the event of a train passing the home signal at 'danger'.
-The portion of line from the home signal to the clearing point is called the 'block overlap', and traditionally it is a quarter of a mile (440 yards) in length but can be shorter under certain circumstances, for example if the distant signal is a colour light.
+The portion of line from the home signal to the clearing point is called the 'block overlap', and traditionally it is a quarter of a mile (440 yards / 402 metres) in length but can be shorter under certain circumstances, for example if the distant signal is a colour light.

 Where authorised, or during emergency, trains may be accepted into the block section while the block overlap is obstructed.
 The driver was advised by one of various means that the train will be going forward under the 'Warning Arrangement' (also known as 'Regulation 5'), usually by the signalman cautioning the train at the home signal then exhibiting a green flag as it approached the signal box.
 Once the driver had acknowledged the handsignal by giving a short whistle, the section signal could then be cleared; otherwise, the train would first be brought to a stand at it.
-At locations where trains were regularly admitted into the section under the Warning Arrangement, a subsidiary warning signal would be provided at the section signal.
+At locations where trains were regularly admitted into the section under the Warning Arrangement, a subsidiary warning signal was provided at the section signal.

 The addition of controls to the basic Absolute Block system helps to enforce its correct operation and guards against error on the part of the signalman.
 Figure 4 shows the application of block controls at a typical block post.